openshift/cluster-operator/README.md

   * Clone this repo to `$HOME/go/src/github.com/openshift/cluster-operator`
   * Get cfssl:
     * `go get -u github.com/cloudflare/cfssl/cmd/...`
-  * Download a recent oc client binary from `origin/releases` (doesn't have to be 3.8):
+  * Download a recent oc client binary from `origin/releases` (doesn't have to be 3.9):
     * https://github.com/openshift/origin/releases
     * Alternatively, you can also compile `oc` from source.
     * Note: It is recommended to put the `oc` binary somewhere in your path.
   * Start an OpenShift cluster:
-    * `oc cluster up --image="docker.io/openshift/origin" --version "latest"`
+    * `oc cluster up --image="docker.io/openshift/origin" --version "v3.9"`
-      * Check for newer 3.8 tags here if desired: https://hub.docker.com/r/openshift/origin/tags/
-      * Watchout for "latest", it often will pick up older releases if they were the last to be built.
   * Login to the OpenShift cluster as admin:
     * `oc login -u system:admin`
   * Grant admin rights to login to the [WebUI](https://localhost:8443)
     * `oc adm policy add-cluster-role-to-user cluster-admin admin`
+  * Ensure the following files are available on your local machine:
+    * `$HOME/.aws/credentials` - your AWS credentials
+    * `$HOME/.ssh/libra.pem` - the SSH private key to use for AWS

 ## Deploy / Re-deploy Cluster Operator

-  * Compile the Go code and creates a docker image which is usable by the oc cluster.
+  * Compile the Go code and create the Cluster Operator images (both Go and Ansible):
     * `make images`
-  * Before deploying, make sure the following files are available on your local machine:
-    * `$HOME/.aws/credentials` - your AWS credentials
-    * `$HOME/.ssh/libra.pem` - the SSH private key to use for AWS
   * Idempotently deploy cluster operator to the OpenShift cluster.
     * `ansible-playbook contrib/ansible/deploy-devel.yaml`
-  * If your image changed, but the kubernetes config did not, it is often required to delete all pods:
+  * If your image changed, but the kubernetes config did not (which is usually the case), you should pods appropriately:
+    * `oc delete pod -l app=cluster-operator-controller-manager`
-    * `oc delete pod --all -n openshift-cluster-operator`
+    * Or if you would rather delete all pods including the apiserver (which seldom changes) and our etcd (which would delete your stored clusters): `oc delete pod --all -n openshift-cluster-operator`

 ## Creating a Sample Cluster